 🔴 5 Day Grace Period

-In Tennessee, the maximum late fee specified by law is $30 or 10% of the monthly balance, whichever is greater.
+In Tennessee, the maximum late fee specified by law is 10% of the monthly balance, whichever is greater.
 Businesses in Tennessee must allow a grace period of five days following the due date before applying late fees.

 ✅ No Max Late Fee